 Job Categories.
 Machinist’s Mates (Submarines) specialize in one of two areas: weapons or auxiliary systems.

-Weapons systems specialists (MMW) operate and maintain underwater weapons launch systems (including air and hydraulic systems).
+Weapons systems specialists (TM) operate and maintain underwater weapons launch systems (including air and hydraulic systems).
 They are responsible for the safe loading, unloading, shipping and storage of these weapons and conduct limited maintenance on torpedoes and missiles.
 MMA are also responsible for the storage, maintenance and instruction of small arms.

 Auxiliary systems specialists (MMA) operate and maintain submarine non-nuclear mechanical systems in hydraulic, air, refrigeration, atmosphere control, plumbing and diesel engines.